Contingency Model - Fred Fiedler

 - when the challenge people face is vague and undefined, and

-- when the atmosphere is anarchic or even rebellious (for example, an emergency or crisis)
+- when the atmosphere is anarchic or even rebellious (for example, in an emergency or crisis)

 Fiedler concluded that relationship-orientated leaders are most effective in less extreme circumstances.
 That is, in situations that are neither favourable nor unfavourable or situations that are only moderately favourable or moderately unfavourable.